lambdacc/parameterised-piggy-bank/README.md

 With the PAB we can serve and interact with contracts over a web API.
 You can read more about the PAB here: [PAB Architecture](https://github.com/input-output-hk/plutus/blob/master/plutus-pab/ARCHITECTURE.adoc).

-Here, the PAB is configured with one contract, the `PiggyBank` contract from `./src/Plutus/Contracts/PiggyBank.hs`.
+Here, the PAB is configured with one contract, the `ParametrisedPiggyBank` contract from `./src/Plutus/Contracts/ParametrisedPiggyBank.hs`.

 Here's an example of running and interacting with this contract via the API.
 For this it will help if you have `jq` installed.